Jouddeken/graduation-project/docs/research-questions/concept/what-is-a-design-sprint.md

 Participants are the rest of the team involved in the design sprint, they participate in all the activities organized by the facilitator.
 Participants make an impact on the design sprint especially when they bring their ideas of how to solve the challenge for the week during the ideation rounds, voting on different options presented during the week and building the prototype.

-###### Sources
-- The Sprint Book by Jake Knapp and http://www.gv.com/sprint/
-- Observations from Shell Design Sprint (Fly on the wall)

 ### Conclusion
 A design sprint is a three to five-day process of generating ideas quickly, creating and testing a rough prototype with real users as soon as possible, learn from mistakes.
 This process can be repeated as many times as necessary, until the prototype has positive outcomes and valuable results